 Are you eligible?

-Any student who has a disability, mental health or medical condition as defined within the Disability Discrimination Act (1992) is eligible for free assistance through our Access & Inclusion team.
-Under the DDA, students who have primary care responsibility for a person with a disability are also eligible for Access & Inclusion services.
+Any student who has a disability, mental health or medical condition as defined within the Disability Discrimination Act (1992) is eligible for free assistance through our Access and Inclusion team.
+Under the DDA, students who have primary care responsibility for a person with a disability are also eligible for Access and Inclusion services.

-If you develop a short term condition that significantly affects your ability to continue with your studies, you may also be eligible for services.
+If you develop a short-term condition or injury that significantly affects your ability to continue with your studies, you may also be eligible for services.